We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 SETTINGS BELOW HAVE PERMANENT CONSEQUENCES

-Prevent the entire podcast from appearing in the Apple Podcasts directory.
-Note that this may not apply to other podcast apps and sites, so there may be additional measures to take to ensure the podcast cannot be found outside of your website.
+This will prevent the entire podcast from appearing in the Apple Podcasts directory.
+This means that your podcast will not be searchable or discoverable within the directory.
+However, it’s important to note that this setting may not apply to other podcast apps and sites.
+If you want to ensure that your podcast cannot be found outside of your website, you may need to take additional measures.

-This is turned on by default.
-Select this option if you would like your selected player to show up with the links under it.
+This option is enabled by default.
+If you want your selected media player to show up with the links under it, select this option.

-Select this option if you would like to disable it, then your media file will only be available in your RSS feed unless you manually put a player or link into the post.
+If you want to disable this option, select it.
+Your media file will only be available in your RSS feed unless you manually put a player or link into the post.

 When configured to Match Feed Name to Page/Category, yourdomain/podcast is matched to the page/category named “podcast.”
 Otherwise, the site will use the WordPress default behavior.